-MESSAGE BY MR. ANTHONY KIOB, EXECUTIVE DIRECTOR OF IDS
+MESSAGE BY MR. ANTHONY KIOB, CEO OF IDS

 IDS has come a long way since its inception in 1985, and I take pride in heading this institute with its knowledgeable and experienced researchers, integrity and international recognition.
 In saying that, the role of IDS as a research organisation to the Sabah State Government is relevant to ensure all aspects of the State’s interest and concerns are addressed through a comprehensive research process, hence providing policy recommendations, an early-warning-systems and monitoring the implementation of high impact development policies for the State Government.